 For brands that sell products on Amazon, Amazon Attribution has begun to unify their advertising measurement.
 Amazon Attribution, which launched in beta last year, is used today by hundreds of brands3 to unlock shopping and sales impact analysis across their advertising investments.
 Through the console, brands access cross-channel attribution to better understand the performance of their full digital media portfolio.

 The best part?
 Sales attribution and return on investment (ROI) measurement no longer have to come in the form of a post-campaign report.
 Amazon Attribution enables on-demand access to conversion reporting.
 Brands can sign in to the console and pull reporting at their convenience or schedule reporting at their preferred cadence.
 The sooner marketers can access attribution metrics for live campaigns, the faster they’re able to optimize those campaigns to help maximize ROI and limit wasteful impressions.

 In 2019, we’ve expanded availability, enabled social measurement, and added bulk operations.

 Earlier this year, Amazon Attribution launched in limited availability to vendors in the UK.
-This means that both US and UK vendors can now sign up for access through our webpage.
-Additionally, we’re excited to announce the beta is now available to eligible brand-owning US sellers through Seller Central.
+This means that both US and UK vendors can now sign up for access through our web page.
+Additionally, we’re excited to announce the beta is now available to eligible US sellers who are enrolled in Amazon Brand Registry through Seller Central.

 We recently introduced a click-based solution that allows for in-app measurement, enabling brands to now effectively measure the impact of their social media ad campaigns based on how consumers discover, research, and buy their products on Amazon.
 With the addition of social ad measurement, Amazon Attribution now provides shopping impact analysis across search, social, email, display, and video media.